vinyldns/vinyldns/modules/docs/src/main/tut/portal/manage-records.md

 The *Records* pane, below the *Recent Record Changes* pane, lists record sets.
 Record sets are records that have the same name but different record data.
 Not all record types support record sets.

-When you make any change, it will be issued *immediately* upon confirming the change to the DNS backend.
+When you make any change, it will be immediately queued for processing.
+Typically processing happens in a second or two.
+You may need to select the *Refresh* button if you don't see the change reflected in the portal.

 If for any reason the change failed, you can view the change in the *Recent Record Changes* pane at the top of the screen, or look at the *Change History* tab to see what went wrong.